Louisiana Tech University College of Education: History

-Since the founding of Louisiana Tech in 1894, the education of teachers has been a primary aim of the institution.
+Since its founding in 1894, Louisiana Tech has prioritized the education of teachers.
 The Laboratory School, A.E.
-Phillips School, was created by the Legislature in 1916.
-On November 12, 1925, the State Board of Education approved teacher education curricula, and on March 15, 1926, the State Board recognized the reorganization of these curricula.
-The State Board recognized a Department of Education in 1933, and in April of the following year, authorization was granted for the organization of a separate school.
-In July, 1970, the School was elevated to the level of a College of Education.
+Phillips School, was established by the Legislature in 1916.
+On November 12, 1925, the State Board of Education approved teacher education curricula, and on March 15, 1926, it recognized the reorganization of these curricula.
+A Department of Education was formally recognized in 1933, and in April 1934, authorization was granted to organize a separate school.
+In July 1970, the school was elevated to the status of a College of Education.

 In 1948, physical education was transferred from the School of Arts and Sciences to the School of Education as a department.
-In 1955, the offerings in education were divided, forming Departments of Elementary and Secondary Education and the Department of Special Education.
-In 1965 the organization was expanded to include a Department of Psychology and Guidance, and in 1970 the Division of Research and Publications was established.
+In 1955, the education offerings were divided, creating the Departments of Elementary and Secondary Education and the Department of Special Education.
+In 1965, the organization expanded to include a Department of Psychology and Guidance, and in 1970, the Division of Research and Publications was established.
 In July, 1972, the State Board approved a reorganization of the College which created a Division of Research and Service and a Division of Curriculum and Instruction.
 In the Division of Curriculum and Instruction, three areas of instruction were created; teacher education which included all elementary and secondary programs, psychology and counseling, and health and physical education which included programs for men and women.

 In July, 1975, the instructional program in special education was moved from Teacher Education to the area of Counseling and Psychology and the name of the area was changed to Behavioral Sciences.

 In January 1994 a new organization plan was approved and the Department of Curriculum, Instruction, and Leadership replaced the former Teacher Education area.

 By actions of the State Board of Education on December 17, 1957, January 31, 1958, April 3, 1958, April 18, 1961, July 29, 1968, and February 19, 1974, authorization was given to grant the Master of Arts degree in Art Education, Elementary Education, English Education, Industrial/Organizational Psychology, Music Education, Social Studies Education, Special Education, and Vocational Guidance, and the Master of Science degree in Biology Education, Business Education, Chemistry Education, Mathematics Education, Physics Education, and Health and Physical Education.
 In April, 1967, the State Board of Education granted approval to offer the Specialist Degree, and on November 1, 1968, authority was granted to offer extension or off-campus courses.
 In 1994, authority was granted to offer the Ph.D. in Counseling Psychology and the Ed.D. in Curriculum and Instruction and Educational Leadership.